Oscar Yatco

-Professor Oscar C. Yatco (23 November 1930 – 1 July 2014) was a Filipino-born German conductor and violinist.
+Professor Oscar C. Yatco (died 1 July 2014) was a Filipino-born German conductor and violinist.

 Early life

 Yatco obtained his music teacher's diploma at the young age of 16 from the University of the Philippines in 1947.
 He trained with renowned teachers such as Ivan Galamian at Juilliard and with Wilhelm Stross at the State Academy of Music in Munich.
 He won top prizes in prestigious international competitions in Germany, and eventually performed as a soloist.